Moshe Safdie: Early life and education

-Moshe Safdie was born in Haifa, British Mandate of Palestine, in 1938, to a Sephardic Jewish family of Syrian-Jewish and Lebanese-Jewish descent.
-He was nine years old, living in Haifa, when, on May 14, 1948, David Ben-Gurion proclaimed the Declaration of the Establishment of the State of Israel.
-Safdie attended Reali High School.
-He lived on a kibbutz, working in the countryside.
-He tended goats and kept bees.
-In 1953, the Israeli government restricted imports in response to an economic and currency crisis, which severely affected Safdie's father's textile business.
-Consequently, when Safdie was 15, his family emigrated to Montreal.
-There, he attended Westmount High School.
+Safdie was born in the city of Haifa, Mandatory Palestine, to a family of Syrian Jews.
+His father was from Aleppo, and his mother, whose family had its origins in Aleppo, was from Manchester.
+He was nine years old and living in Haifa when the Israeli Declaration of Independence was issued by David Ben-Gurion.
+After the 1948 Arab–Israeli War, he lived on a kibbutz where he tended goats and kept bees.
+In 1953, the Israeli government restricted imports in response to an economic and currency crisis, severely affecting Safdie's father's textile business.
+Consequently, when Safdie was 15, his family emigrated from Israel to Canada and settled in Montreal, where he attended Westmount High School.

-In September 1955, he registered for the six-year architectural degree program at the McGill University Faculty of Engineering.
+In September 1955, Safdie registered for the six-year architectural degree program at the McGill University Faculty of Engineering.
 In his fifth year, Safdie was named University Scholar.
-The following summer, he was awarded the Canada Mortgage and Housing Corporation (CMHC) Scholarship.
-He traveled across North America to observe housing developments in major cities.
-In his final year, Safdie developed his thesis, entitled "A Case for City Living" and described as "A Three-Dimensional Modular Building System".
+The following summer, he was awarded the Canada Mortgage and Housing Corporation (CMHC) scholarship.
+He traveled across North America to observe housing developments in the continent's major cities.
+In his final year, Safdie developed his thesis, entitled "A Case for City Living", and described as "A Three-Dimensional Modular Building System".
 He received his degree in 1961.
-Two years later, while apprenticing with Louis Kahn, Safdie at age 23 was invited by his thesis advisor, Sandy van Ginkel, to submit his modular project for the World Exposition of 1967, to be held in Montreal.
-Constructed permanently there, it became known as Habitat 67.
+Two years later, while apprenticing with architect Louis Kahn, Safdie's thesis advisor Sandy van Ginkel invited Safdie to submit his modular project for the World Exposition of 1967.
+In preparation for the exposition his thesis was developed into a complete master plan, eventually being constructed in Montreal.
+Named after the event that turned an idea into reality, the building is known as Habitat 67.